Can you lose your athletic scholarship?

 When you are offered an athletic scholarship it must be for four years, right?

 Most Division 1 and all Division 2 athletic scholarships are one academic-year agreements.
+Division 1 schools have the option of offering multi-year scholarships (check with individual school).
 The college must notify a student by July 1 if they are going to renew the scholarship.

 Wait, really?!
 That is correct.
 They don’t have to renew it.
 Ask each individual coach and institution their policy.
 If you don’t have appropriate skill, a bad attitude or an injury you may not fit into the program’s plans the following year.
 You are at the mercy of the coach each year, for your scholarship to be renewed the following year.